Read our article on quarantine for more information

 - One of the countries on the approved list – this list is long and changes on a day to day basis, you can find a full list here

-It’s been in the news recently that Spain is no longer on this approved list and it’s caused a lot of worry for employers who’s employees have already booked and paid for holidays and now face the prospect of having to quarantine for a further 14 days after their holiday.
+With more and more countries being removed from this approved list, it’s causing a lot of worry for employers who’s employees have already booked and paid for holidays and now face the prospect of having to quarantine for a further 14 days after their holiday.

 Can I Cancel My Employee’s Holiday?